Dr. Chesmal Siriwardhana

 Research Associate and Project Administration Officer

-Ms. Dass is currently a research associate and project administration officer for the COMGAP-S project.
-She is responsible for the overall efficient day-to-day management of the project in Sri Lanka.
+Ms. Dass was a research associate and project administration officer for the COMGAP-S project and is a current member of the Globalhme research group.
+She was responsible for the overall efficient day-to-day management of the project in Sri Lanka.
 Ms. Dass has international experience working and conducting research on issues of child and adolescent mental health services.
 She also has experience working with the International Organization for Migration providing counselling and rehabilitation services for migrants as well as developing community infrastructure projects within Sri Lanka focusing on conflict-affected areas of the country.
+Ms. Dass is a director at the THEME Institute and works on numerous research projects within the Institute.

 Ms. Madonna Solomon